Angular-Wave/angular.ts/src/directive/show-hide/show-hide.md

   ```

 -
-- Keep in mind that, as of AngularJS version 1.3, there is no need to change the display property
+- Keep in mind that, as of AngularTS version 1.3, there is no need to change the display property
 - to block during animation states - ngAnimate will automatically handle the style toggling for you.
 -
 - @element ANY